spectrumx/sds-code/gateway/README.md

     ```bash
     docker exec -it sds-gateway-local-app python manage.py createsuperuser
-    # or
-    # docker compose -f compose.local.yaml exec django python manage.py createsuperuser
     ```

 5. Access the web interface:

     Open the web interface at [localhost:8000](http://localhost:8000).
-You can create regular users bt signing up there.
+You can create regular users by signing up there.

     You can sign in with the superuser credentials at [localhost:8000/admin](http://localhost:8000/admin) to access the admin interface.

 6. Create the MinIO bucket:

-    Go to [localhost:9000](http://localhost:9001) and create a bucket named `spectrumx` with the credentials in `minio.env`.
+    Go to [localhost:9001](http://localhost:9001) and create a bucket named `spectrumx` with the credentials set in `minio.env`.

 7. Run the test suite: